 For the period 1929 to 1951, complete gauge data for calculating the discharge over Vijayawada Anicut are available on the record of the Tribunal.
-If the modular limit and the value of the coefficient of discharge are determined, the annual discharge of the river Krishna over the Krishna Anicut for the period 1929-30 to 1950-51 can be calculated from that data.
-But this will furnish annual discharge data only for 22 years.
-The engineers of the States of Maharashtra, Mysore and Andhra Pradesh were requested to calculate the annual discharge for the period 1929-30 to 1950-51 (a) taking the flow to be non-modular on days when the afflux was less than 1' as given in C.W.P.C.
-(K)-5 at pages 170 to 173 (b) applying to the formula for modular flow Q = CL[(H+ha)3/2]ha3/2]the following values of C:-
+If the modular limit and the value of the coefficient of discharge are determined the annual discharge of the river Krishna over the Krishna Anicut for the period 1929-30 to 1950-51 can be calculated from that data.
+But this will furnish annual discharge data only for 22 Juans.
+The engineers of the States of Maharathtra.
+Nescote and Audhra Pradesh were requested to calacted upon, the model must be proved, the States of culate the annual discharge for the period 1929-30 to 1950-51 (a) taking the flow to be non-modular on days when the afflux was less than 1' as given in C.W.P.C.
+(K)-5 at pages 170 to 173 (b) applying to the formula for modular flow Q=CL [(H ha) 1/2 ha3/2|the following values of C:--

-0'-3' .
-2.60
+0'-3' 2,60

-3'-6' . ••• 3.75
+3'-6' . ٠ 3.75

-6'-9' . • 3.00
+6'-9' .
+3.00

-9'-11' • ••• 3.10
+9'-11' , 3,10

 above 11' 3.20

 (c) adopting the formula for non-modular flow as mentioned in the Krishna Godavari Commission Report.
-Annexure II and (d) taking the agreed value of the velocity approach and agreed value of the coefficient for flow over the standing shutters.
+Antiexure II and (d) taking the agreed value of the velocity approach and agreed value of the coefficient for flow over the standing shutters.
 They submitted a document containing these calculations from which the 75 per cent dependable yield works out to 2065 T.M.C.

-Realising that it will be better if from the material on record, the annual discharge for a longer period may be determined, the parties made certain submissions which are incorporated in the notes submitted by them.
+Realising that it will be better if from the material on record, the a mual discharge for a longer period may be determined, the parties made certain submissions which are incorporated in the notes submitted by them.

 The States of Maharashtra and Mysore submitted that for the four years 1925-26 to 1928-29, as the record of individual readings of both upstream gauges are not available, the available record containing averages of the two upstream gauges may be utilised not only for computing the discharge over the central portion, but also discharge over the flanks taking the average of the two gauges as representing the individual readings of the two upstream gauges.
-This method of computing discharge will give results with sufficient accuracy for all practical purposes.
-This contention is contained in paragraph 3 of MR Note No. 1 filed on the 26th March, 1973.
+This method of comparing discharge will gave results with sufficient accuracy for all practical purposes.
+This contention is contained in paragraph 3 of MR Note No. 1 tiled on the 26th March, 1973.